kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.6 =
+* Added option to not append the testimonial ID to the default read more link.

 = 2.2.5 =
 * testimonial_id={id} is now appended to the read more links.
 * hms_testimonials shortcode will now accept a testimonial_id $_GET parameter to override what testimonials are shown.
 This allows the read more link to go to a dynamic single testimonial page.